-Breeding animals include: bovine cattle, bison, goats, sheep, deer, elk and other similar ungulates that are kept for breeding as well as horses bred to produce pregnant mare's urine for sale.
+Breeding animals include: bovine cattle, bison, goats, sheep, deer, elk and other similar ungulates as well as horses that are kept for breeding.
 All breeding animals must be older than 12 months.

 The income deferral allowed depends on the percentage reduction in the year-end breeding herd numbers compared to the opening inventory numbers.

 - if the herd is reduced by at least 15 per cent but less than 30 per cent, the producer can defer up to 30 per cent of the net sales amount;

 - if the herd is reduced by more than 30 per cent, the producer can defer up to 90 per cent of the net sales amount.
 Producers do not have to defer all of this income.
 They can include any part of it in their current income taxation year and defer the balance.

 The following frequently asked questions and answers help explain the Tax Deferral Program.

 |1.||Where I live was not declared a Prescribed Drought Region (PDR), but I pasture my cows in a municipality that was declared.
 Can I still qualify for the deferral? - To qualify, you must be "carrying on a farming business" in a drought-affected area.
 That means if you traditionally pasture your herd in a drought area or if you move your herd from a drought area to a non-drought area, you will still likely fit the criteria.|